Bullying in the church

 Subtle, insidious, persistent

-To begin, she references this definition:3
+To begin, Brown references this definition:3

 Workplace Bullying is repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.
 It is abusive conduct that is: